SunnyPukkalli/movie-info-service/DETAILS.md

 |**`/movies/{movieId}`**    |will return Movie with random data |

-## API Exposed for image version : https
+## API Exposed for image version : e2
 |API                        |Description                        |
 |---------------------------|-----------------------------------|
 |**`/movies/v1/{movieId}`**    |will return Movie with random data |